Skip to main content

 use_cli_to_checkpointboolTrue

-valid_pathOptional[str]NoneThe location of the validation dataset.
+valid_pathOptional[Union[str, ReadConfig]]NoneThe location of the validation dataset as well as its read configuration.
 It can be a local path or a remote path on s3 or gcs.
 If provided, the model will be evaluated on this dataset after each epoch and best checkpoint will be saved according to the lower achieved perplexity on this dataset.
 If not provided the checkpoints will be saved according to the lower achieved perplexity on the training dataset.

 worker_resourcesdictThe rank-non-zero worker resources to use during training.
 It is a dictionary that maps the rank-non-zero workers to the correct resource type.
 For example, {'accelerator_type:A10G': 0.001} means A10G instance should be used for each worker.
 Rank-zero worker can have different resource requirements such as different RAM requirements compared to rank-non-zero workers.
 Some common GPU types include A100-40G, A100-80G, H100, L4.
 The availability of these GPUs depend on demand or reservation within your cloud.
 See example configs for concrete examples.